amuhak/Macro/Unit 1/Trading.md

 # Consumption Possibilities
 - Combinations of goods and services that could be consumed.
-- People in the nations have greater access to the two goods than they did before.
+- People in the nations have greater access to the two goods than they did before. ![[Consumption Possibilities.png]]